mike-lawrence/aria/README.md

 ```
 This enables the enhanced "Check on Save" in RStudio.
 You can then work on your stan file in rstudio, saving as you go to obtain syntax checks from the stanc3 syntax checker.

-When you're ready to compile, add`//aria: compile=1` at the top of the file and save, at which point an RStudio Job will launch to show you progress of a multi-step compilation.
+When you're ready to compile, add`// aria: compile = 1` at the top of the file and save, at which point an RStudio Job will launch to show you progress of a multi-step compilation.
 By default, compilation will involve:

  1. Syntax check
  2. Compiling a "debugging" executable